justinmahar/simple-form-submit/README.md

 ## TypeScript Support

-This project is written in TypeScript.
+This project is written in TypeScript and compiled to JavaScript.
 Type definitions are available in `dist/index.d.ts`.

 Form fields are defined as type `GFormField`, like so: